Chinese Chicken Corn Egg Drop Soup

 Why not host a Chinese-inspired dinner party and serve the sweet corn chicken soup with Keto lo mein?

-You can also pair the soup with stir-fries – Paleo beef and broccoli, Paleo sesame chicken, or Whole30 lettuce wraps are all terrific choices!
+You can also pair the soup with stir-fries – Paleo beef and broccoli, Stir fry corn with chicken, or Asian chicken lettuce wraps are all terrific choices!
 If you have whole corn cobs, my air fryer corn ribs are a family favorite!
 For air frying from frozen, this air fryer frozen corn on the cob is buttery delicious!

 Common FAQ